fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 [fpm-docs](https://github.com/fortran-lang/fpm-docs) is a brand new user documentation website for fpm, developed by
 [Sebastian Ehlert](https://github.com/awvwgk).
-It's key aim is to provide community-maintained documentation across four target audiences/use cases:
+Its key aim is to provide community-maintained documentation across four target audiences/use cases:

 * **Tutorials**: for learning how to use fpm for Fortran development